chanhee-luke/Mewthree/README.md

 Currently, it only switches into the safest Pokemon using Maximin.

+## Milestone 1 (02/23)

+### Overview of the bot

+- Control mechnism: We use behavior tree as the main control mechanism of our bot
+- High-level strategy: The bot is based on the maximin strategy.
+The bot first decides if it needs to attack or switch, then builds the tree for either attacking or switching.
+The bot currently searches for only depth 1 and does not account the opponents moves.
+This is a future work we will implement later in the milestone.
+- Implemented functionality: The bot is fully functional and can beat a bad opponent

+### Dependencies

+No dependency for the game (web-based game)
+For the bot:
+- python==3.6.3
+- requests==2.20.1
+- environs==4.1.0
+- websockets==7.0
+- python-dateutil==2.8.0
+- nashpy==0.0.17
+- pandas==0.23.4
+- numpy==1.16.2

+### Install Dependencies & Set up Runtime Environment

+`make install`

+This command creates a new Python virtualenv called **milestone1** and performs pip install of all requirements

+### Running the bot

+0. This assumes above step is ran
+1. Create an acount on the [pokemonshowdown.com](pokemonshowdown.com) website
+2. Edit the .env file on the repository and set `PS_USERNAME` and `PS_PASSWORD` to the created username and password
+3. Log in to the game website
+4. Run `make test` and see the bot starting the game doing your job!

 # Everything below is PMariglia's ReadMe on the Engine:

 The bot can play single battles in generations 4 through 8 however some of the battle mechanics assume it is gen8.